≡ Menu

 * Snap’s fiscal year begins on Jan 1 and ends on Dec 31.

-A growing DAU or daily active user is probably the most important metric that could support a dividend coming from Snap Inc.
+A growing DAU or daily active user is probably one of the most important factors in supporting a dividend coming from Snap Inc. For your information, the DAU metric measures users’ engagement on Snapchat.

 An Increasing ARPU